 What is happening at Dunstan Reserve?

-Merri-bek City Council is planning to construct its fifth major stormwater harvesting system at Dunstan Reserve in Brunswick West.
-This project intends to divert stormwater from local areas for treatment and storage and then use the treated water to irrigate the ovals and community gardens at Dunstan Reserve.
+Merri-bek City Council is constructing it's fifth major stormwater harvesting system at Dunstan Reserve in Brunswick West.
+This project diverts stormwater from local areas for treatment and storage.
+The treated water is then used to irrigate the sports fields at Dunstan Reserve.

-Stormwater runoff from approximately 50 hectares of residential area will be diverted into a raingarden in the north-east of Dunstan Reserve.
-The runoff will be filtered as it percolates through the raingarden (a sandy vegetated area) and will then drain into an underground tank.
-Water will be drawn from the tank, disinfected by Ultra Violet light treatment, and then used to water the ovals and community gardens.
-The raingarden will be planted with native plant species that will increase the biodiversity of the park and provide habitat and food for insects and birds.
+Stormwater runoff from approximately 50 hectares of residential area is diverted into a raingarden in the north-east of Dunstan Reserve.
+The stormwater runoff gets filtered as it percolates through the raingarden (a sandy area with a range of plants) and will then drains into an underground tank.
+Water from the tank is then treated by Ultra Violet light and then used to water the grass on the sports fields.
+The raingarden is planted with native plant species that contribute to the biodiversity of the park and provide habitat and food for insects and birds.

 The system is designed to save up to 10 million litres of drinking water each year.